 The Gran Chaco region is located in the southeastern corner of the department of Santa Cruz, bordering Argentina and Paraguay.
 It is characterized as a harsh and almost impenetrable flat land of thick brush, cacti, grassy expanses, and some forested areas.
 The region is hot and dry; however, it is highly diverse in terms of its flora and fauna.

 The Tropical Lowlands region includes all of Bolivia north and east of the Andes.
 Although comprising over two-thirds of the national territory, the region is sparsely populated.
 Most of Bolivia's important rivers are located here.

 Differences in topography and climate separate the lowlands into three areas:

 the drier rolling hills of the central area

 the semi-arid southeastern area

 The flat northern area is made up of the Beni and Pando departments and the northern part of the Cochabamba Department.
-It consists of tropical rainforest.
+It consists of tropical rainforests.
 Because much of the topsoil is underlain by clay hardpan, drainage is poor and heavy rainfall periodically converts vast parts of the region to swampland.

 The northern lowlands are drained by wide, slow-moving rivers.
 The largest of these rivers, the Mamoré, Beni, and Madre de Dios, all flow northward into the Madeira River in Brazil and eventually into the Amazon River.